PanDAWMS/panda-docs/docs/source/installation/harvester_docs/plugins/htcondor_plugins.rst

 The placeholders are in the form of {keywords} (keywords between brackets, consistent with python fstring format).
 Harvester will resolve the placeholders with real values according to attributes of the worker to submit and/or the setup of the PanDA queue (PQ).

-See :ref:`here <ref-all-placeholders>` for descriptions of all placeholders available.
+See :ref:`here <ref-htcondor-all-placeholders>` for descriptions of all placeholders available.

 One should prepare the SDF template according to the SDF file used for submitting successful test condor jobs.
 That is to say: